The 60-second version

 Is cooling during a session "cheating" the adaptation?

-No. Tyler, Sunderland, and Cheung (2015) reviewed cooling strategies and found that pre-cooling and per-cooling interventions improve performance in the heat without measurably blunting adaptation, provided the underlying training stimulus remains sustained enough to elevate core temperature for the required duration.
+No. Tyler, Sunderland, and Cheung (2015) reviewed cooling strategies and found that pre-cooling and per-cooling interventions can improve exercise performance and capacity in the heat.
+That review did not test whether cooling blunts the separate, multi-day heat-acclimation process itself — physiologically it shouldn't, provided the underlying training stimulus remains sustained enough to elevate core temperature for the required duration.

 References